 I received my Ph.D. in 2002 under the direction of David Battisti and Ed Sarachik.
 After a brief post-doctoral appointment at the Joint Institute for Study of the Atmosphere and Ocean (JISAO) and the Columbia University Earth Institute I came to UW-Madison where I joined the Department of Atmospheric and Oceanic Sciences and the Nelson Institute’s Center for Climatic Research.
 I was promoted to Associate Professsor in 2011 and to Full Professor in 2016.
 At UW - Madison I have developed both an independent research program and a number of collaborative efforts with scientists in and outside of Madison.

 C.J.
 Begalke (D. Lorenz, Research Advisor): Variability in the mid-latitude zonal-mean jet.

 Stephanie Henderson (NSF Postdoctoral Research Fellow): The role of tropical / mid-latitude interactions in MJO variability.

 Sarah Larson (NOAA Climate and Global Change Post-Doctoral Research Associate): Tropical coupled variability, and mean state biases in GCMs.

-Brian Zimmerman: Hydrological predictability during different phases of ENSO.
-Microclimatic conditions that influence apple farming in Wisconsin.
+Brian Zimmerman (NSF Graduate Research Fellow): A little bit of everything.
+Currently (I think) he's working on hydrological predictability during different phases of ENSO, seasoal prediction, and microclimatic conditions that influence apple farming in Wisconsin.